 These aroids are considered medium feeders and appreciate regular fertilizing.
 Use a common slow-release fertilizer three times a year and a low-strength balanced fertilizer once a month during the growing period to help encourage strong growth.

-Propagating Monstera Dubai
+Propagating Monstera Dubia

 Monstera dubia can be easily propagated through stem cuttings.
 This process is the same that is used for propagating other monsteras such as the Monstera deliciosa or Monstera adansonii, as well as other vining aroids such as pothos and philodendron.